prysmaticlabs/documentation/website/docs/troubleshooting/issues-errors.md

 :::tip Thank you!

 Prysmatic Labs is a small but mighty team of engineers who are working hard to support The Merge.
-This process is helpful because **it reduces the time that it takes to gather information and diagnose issues**, allowing us to focus more on Merge engineering and monitoring.
+Using this checklist is very helpful because **it often reduces the time that it takes to gather information and diagnose issues**, allowing us to focus more on Merge engineering and monitoring.
 Thank you for helping us!

 :::